 Grammarly is an AI-powered writing solution that aims to make communication seamless for its users.
 It’s a cloud-based app that is wired to have its algorithm triggered by possible text problems.

-It can check a wide variety of issues like grammatical errors, plagiarism, punctuation, style, run-on sentences, and spelling.
+It can check various issues like grammatical errors, plagiarism, punctuation, style, run-on sentences, and spelling.
 It also shows suggestions to resolve these issues.

 On the other hand, Outwrite functions just like Grammarly, but its creator added more writing features like sentence paraphrasing, rewriting goals, and the option to enable or disable suggestions.